fanbyprinciple/d2l-fanbyprinciple/ch7_modern_convolutional_networks/revisiting/readme.md

 ![](vgg_params.png)

-Need to revisit softmax, negative log liklihood (page 126), nn.CrossEntropyLoss(136), SGD
+Need to revisit softmax, negative log liklihood (page 126), nn.CrossEntropyLoss(136), SGD (page 116)

 it did not train at 0.05 or 0.1.